steveseguin/social_stream/README.md

 - &latency={N}, where N can be 0,1,2,3, or 4.
 0 is high latency, but better quality.
 Default is 4 (fastest)
 - &elevenlabskey={APIKEYHERE} , don't share this API key, but this is needed to use the service and to specify that you want to use elevenlabs for TTS

+If  you stop the TTS with the button in the dock's menu, it will stop playback immediately in the dock.
+It will also delete any queued messages to be spoken.

-Please NOTE: Make sure to CLICK on the index.html page after it loads, else audio may not work in the browser.
+Please NOTE: Make sure to CLICK on the browser page after it loads, else audio may not work in the browser.
 Browsers require user-gesture detection before audio can auto-play.
+OBS Studio's browser source and the Electron Capture app are exceptions to this rule.

 ### Branded channel support